HL7/fhir-medmorph/input/pagecontent/contentig.md

-This section provides guidance to content implementation guide authors on how to leverage the MedMorph Reference Architecture (RA) and create a content implementation guide (IG).
+This section provides guidance to content implementation guide authors on how to leverage the MedMorph Reference Architecture (RA) to create a content implementation guide (IG).

 ***NOTE: This section is only included in this IG as guidance to inform content IG authors.***